< Back

 Vision of St Dominic.
 Wood, 38 x 35.

 St Dominic sees, in a vision, St Peter and St Paul descending from heaven with a book and staff (later restored as a sword).
 The gravely damaged panel had been repainted at least twice.
 Rigorous cleaning in 1957 exposed what little remained of the original paint surface.
-Part of a predella that also included panels at Berlin, Paris (Musée des Arts Décoratifs) and Pozna?.
+Part of a predella that also included panels at Berlin, Paris (Musée des Arts Décoratifs), Poznan (National Gallery) and a private collection (sold at the French auction house Artcurial in March 2022).
 Acquired by Yale in 1871 with the Jarves collection.

 New Orleans.
 Museum of Art.